chhuang-one/sqxclib/README.md

 You can get more description and example in doc/[SqSchema.md](doc/SqSchema.md)

 ## SqApp
-SqApp use configuration file (SqApp-config.h) to initialize database and do migrations for user's application.
+SqApp use configuration file (SqApp-config.h) to initialize database and do migrations using migration files.
 It provide command-line program to generate migration and do migrate.
 See document in doc/[SqApp.md](doc/SqApp.md)